View and restrict your app's compatible devices

 After you've uploaded at least one app bundle to Play Console, you can view the catalog of available devices and review which devices are compatible with your app.
 To help ensure the widest availability of your app, review your supported and excluded devices lists regularly.

-Go to the Device catalog page (Test and release > Reach and devices > Device catalog).
+Go to the Device catalog page (Monitor and improve > Reach and devices > Device catalog).

 Keep in mind, the device catalog doesn't apply to instant apps.